KindPolitics/Guidelines/README.md

 If you have been removed from Kind Politics and want to be added, you may file an appeal with the community by sending that appeal to an admin.
 If that admin chooses, they may forward that appeal to the Kind Politics community, who may collectively decide whether you should be allowed back.

 Administrators are not required to interact with you, and are allowed to block you at their personal discretion.
+If you've been banned and all administrators have blocked you, you are not allowed back into Kind Politics.

+## (e) Evasion

+Attempts to evade, circumvent, or otherwise secretly avoid administrative action, will result in a fedban.

 # VII.
 Alignment with the Constellation of Kyndness

 Kind Politics exists as a chat within [the Constellation of Kyndness](https://github.com/Constellation-of-Kyndness).
-This is a federation of communities whose purpose is to protect each other by eliminating harmfully-disingenuous accounts.
+This is a federation of communities whose purpose is to protect each other by eliminating harmful members & accounts.

 If an account is banned in the Constellation of Kyndness then that account is banned in Kind Politics.
 Similarly, if someone in Kind Politics commits an offense that’s bannable in the Constellation of Kyndness, that person will be issued a federal ban across all Constellation of Kyndness chats.

 The Constellation of Kyndness’s bannable offenses are listed at [https://github.com/Constellation-of-Kyndness/Offenses](https://github.com/Constellation-of-Kyndness/Offenses)

+The Constellation of Kyndness’s policies are listed at [https://github.com/Constellation-of-Kyndness/Policies](https://github.com/Constellation-of-Kyndness/Policies)

+# VIII.
+Rule conflicts

+If any of these rules come into conflict, the one which applies strictest administrative action wins.

+Admins may also choose how to handle such situations on a case-by-case basis.